This article provides you with information on extenuating circumstances.

 Extenuating Circumstances Form (ECF)

-An ECF is submitted by students, who for unforeseen circumstances, have not been able to complete their work and require an extended deadline.
+An ECF is submitted by students, who for unforeseen circumstances, have not been able to complete their work

 You can now submit and track your ECF online.